 While that may be true, not every home makes a good investment.
 Some tips for buying a great rental property include:

-- Analyze each real estate market carefully before deciding what and where to buy a rental property.
+- Analyze each real estate market carefully before deciding whether and where to buy a rental property.

 Alternative strategies for buying your first rental property